 These flowers hold a powerful plant chemical component called pyrethrum.
-This substance invades the nervous system of insects rendering them immobile.
+This substance invades the nervous system of insects, rendering them immobile.
 You can make your own spray by boiling 100 grams of dried flowers into 1 liter of water.
 Boil dried flowers in water for twenty minutes.
-Strain, cool and place in a spray bottle.
+Strain, cool, and pour into a spray bottle.
 Can be stored for up to two months.
 You can also add some organic neem oil to enhance the effectiveness.

 9. Tobacco Spray

-Just as tobacco is not good for humans, tobacco spray was once a commonly used pesticide for killing pests, caterpillars and aphids.
-To make, simply take one cup of organic tobacco (preferably a brand that is organic and all-natural) and mix it in one gallon of water.
+Just as tobacco is hazardous to humans, tobacco spray was once a commonly used pesticide for killing pests, caterpillars, and aphids.
+Mix one cup of organic tobacco (preferably a brand that is organic and all-natural) into one gallon of water.
 Allow the mixture to set overnight.
 After 24-hours, the mix should have a light brown color.
 If it is very dark, add more water.
-This mix can be used on most plants, with the exception of those in the solanaceous family (tomatoes, peppers, eggplants, etc.)
+This mix can be used on most plants, except those in the solanaceous family (tomatoes, peppers, eggplants, etc.)

 10. Chile Pepper & Diatomaceous Earth

 Grind two handfuls of dry chiles into a fine powder and mix with 1 cup of Diatomaceous earth.
 Add to 2 liters of water and let set overnight.
 Shake well before applying.

-If you have some easy recipes for making your own organic pesticides, we would love to hear them.
+If you know some easy recipes for making your own organic pesticides, we would love to hear them.